 The New York Music scene had changed dramatically over the years and so we knew it would be a challenge to find the right niche for our style of music.
 By 1985, the scene was trending toward hardcore and had become inhabited by straight edger’s and skinheads, including bands like the Cro-Mags, Heart Attack, Youth of Today and Warzone .
 Much different than the art-rock we were creating back home.

 We ended up at a high rise on Broadway (many of the music professionals were on 7th and Broadway at the time) to see a producer who said he was very interested in our music.
-We had already sent this guy a promo kit in advance so he knew what he was getting into and yet he still wanted to meet with us… cool.
-We were excited of course… we had someone who actually wanted to work with us.
+We had already sent this guy a promo kit in advance so he knew what he was getting into and yet he still wanted to meet with us… cool!
+We were excited… Could Parousia have found someone in NYC who actually wanted to produce us??.

-He had an ancient secretary who was nice but apathetic to our presence.
-The producer buzzed over the intercom that he was ready to see us and we were herded into his smoky office.
-I swear the guy looked a lot like George Burns, he had an older style suit with a hanky in the pocket and a cigar hanging out of his mouth.
+We sat in the waiting room across from an ancient secretary who was polite but apathetic to our presence.
+The producer buzzed the intercom, he was ready to see us and we were herded into his smoky office.
+I swear the guy looked a lot like George Burns, he wore thick glasses, had a suit and tie with a hanky in the coat pocket with a cigar hanging out of his mouth.

-He sat in a big chair with two goons standing on either side of him.
-I could swear we were in the presence of a mob boss… He said to us in a gravelly voice, “I listened to your music and I heard good things… you know that song “Afternoon Delight?”
-Yes, we all nodded.
+He sat in a big chair with two goons standing on either side of him… He said to us in a groveled voice, “I listened to your music and I heard good things… (he paused and puffed on his cigar), you know that song “Afternoon Delight?” (we all nodded and mumbled in the affirmative).
 “Well, I produced that band… and I can make you guys sound just like that”.
-Alarm bells started going off in our head as none of us in our wildest dreams could imagine Parousia sounding like the Starland Vocal Band!
-Anything he said after that kind of drifted into the background and all I could think about was how we were going to get out of there…
+Alarm bells started going off in our head… none of us imagined that the Parousia sound would be like the Starland Vocal Band!
+For me, anything the guy said after that kind of faded into the background and all I could think about was how to get out of there…

 The next memorable moment came on 7th street in a real swanky high rise.
 We met a professional booking agent/manager who actually booked bands on the college circuit.
 We all sat down real low on a leather couch.
 She was looking down at our press kit with her trendy bifocals then peered, over the rims and looked us over.